 We’ve all heard of MasterClass?
 It’s a monthly subscription that gives you access to the best people in different industries.
 For instance, curious about makeup?
 Get a lesson from Bobbi Brown.
 If you have friends/family interested in this, one or two of you can sign up and share classes with others.
 This way everyone can take part, and you get to learn from the masters themselves!

 I saw this on Facebook the other day: Here are 450 Ivy League courses you can take online right now for free.
 So I clicked on this to see what it was about.
 It’s legit.
 Scroll towards the bottom and you’ll see tons of class options.
 I clicked on one of the business ones, signed up and was taken to Wharton’s page for the course.
 There is an option to pay for the course which will get you a certificate of completion and you’ll take an exam etc, to prove your knowledge.
 However, the free version has you auditing the course, no exams, you just learn!
 I fully intend to take advantage of this opportunity and so should you.

-For anyone with kids, and with all school closures, you don’t have to hit pause on your kids education: Scholastic has online courses for free.
+For anyone needing fun things to do with kids at home, and with all school closures, you don’t have to hit pause on your kids education: Scholastic has online courses for free.
 This link: Scholastic is offering free online courses so your kids can keep learning while schools are closed has further information, along with links to where you can get access to the classes.